Florida Legal Support for Wrongful Death Cases

 Losing a loved one unexpectedly is perhaps one of the most difficult things a person can go through.
-When people are killed due to the negligent, careless, or wrongful acts of another, the family of that individual has the legal right to pursue a wrongful death lawsuit.
+When a family member is killed due to the negligent, careless, or wrongful acts of another, the family of that individual has the legal right to pursue a wrongful death lawsuit.
 Florida Statute § 768.19 states that:

 “When the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty… [that person] shall be liable for damages as specified in this act.”